All Products

 • When you execute a DDL statement in interactive mode, the system returns a message of execution success or failure but does not return data.
 For example, if you execute the CREATE TABLE statement, the system returns a message of execution success or failure, but does not return the table data.
 This is consistent with the open source SQL.

-• A period of time is required to start a Thrift server.
-If the Thrift server fails to be started, you can wait a while and try again.
+• A period of time is required to start a Spark interactive resource group.
+If the Spark interactive resource group fails to be started, you can wait a while and try again.

 Scenarios